Ingrown hair (razor bumps) vs. herpes: What is the difference?

 Key takeaways:

-• Ingrown hair causes bumps that appear after shaving, while herpes is a condition caused by a virus which causes bumps and sores on the skin.
+- Ingrown hair causes bumps that appear after shaving, while herpes is a condition caused by a virus that causes bumps and sores on the skin.

 Herpes, on the other hand, is a viral infection that causes symptoms that are visible on the skin.
 Often, herpes and razor bumps are mistaken for each other because they both cause bumps or sores to appear on the skin.
 However, they are in no way related.
 So, what differentiates them?